 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
 This means that they should consider, at all times, what is in the best interests of the child."
-(KCSIE Sept 2016).
+(KCSIE Sept 2020).

-Thomas's Academy fully recognizes its responsibilities for child protection and is aware that the safeguarding and promotion of the welfare of children is of paramount importance.
+Thomas's Academy fully recognizes its moral and statutory responsibilities for child protection and is aware that the safeguarding and promotion of the welfare of children is of paramount importance.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection and justice.
-Our procedures comply with DfE guidance and are in line with our local safeguarding children boards.
+Our procedures comply with DfE guidance and are in line with our local safeguarding partners.

 This policy applies to all staff, parents, volunteers, visitors and to pupils on and off the school site whilst they are the responsibility of the school.
+All references to the document 'Keeping children safe in education' refer to the most recent version, currently September 2020